jlangch/venice/doc/readme/exceptions.md

    ;; => "RuntimeException msg: a message"
 ```

-Any Venice data can be thrown resulting in a ValueException:
+Any Venice data can be thrown resulting in a `:ValueException`:

 ```clojure
 (do